-The Australian National University has announced the release of the Acton Campus Master Plan — the result of 18 months work by a terrific multidisciplinary team led by Arup’s master planners and urban designers.
+The Master Plan is the result of 18 months work by a terrific multidisciplinary team led by Arup’s master planners and urban designers.
 We provided heritage input to the project in association with Extent Heritage (Aboriginal cultural heritage) and Landscape Dept (landscape).
+The full project team includes Australian National University, Urban Enquiry, Turnberry Consulting, Mantra Studios, Karen Wright Projects and John Wardle Architects.

 [ Proposed renewal of Acton Campus, image : courtesy ANU ]